 1) Set up your social media accounts.

-Facebook is far and away the most important platform for reaching your audience, so set up a Facebook page (not a profile) for your morning show.
-I strongly recommend setting up Twitter and Instagram accounts as well.
-Even if your morning show is not going to use Snapchat or YouTube right away, it’s a good idea to claim your morning show’s handle on these networks so nobody else gets them.
+Facebook is the most important platform for reaching your audience, so set up a Facebook page (not a profile) for your morning show.
+I strongly recommend setting up Instagram, Twitter, and TikTok accounts as well.
+Even if your morning show is not going to use Snapchat or YouTube right away, it's a good idea to claim your morning show's handle on these networks so nobody else gets them.

-I strongly recommend using a social media management tool such as Hootsuite or Tweetdeck to cover all these different social media accounts.
+I recommend using a social media management tool such as Hootsuite, Tweetdeck, or Sendible to cover all these different social media accounts.
 It will take a little time to learn them, but once you do, they will greatly speed up your social media engagement.

 2) Brainstorm a list of “influencers” in the market.